panoply/syncify/readme.md

 **Extending in VS Code**
 <br>
-Create a `.vscode` directory in the root of your project workspace.
-Within the `.vscode` directory create a `settings.json` file and add the following configuration settings:
+Create a `.vscode` directory in the root of your projects workspace. `cd` into the newly created `.vscode` directory and create a `settings.json` file that uses the following configuration settings:

 ```json
 {